Wedding at Castaways, Cornwall

 Wed by the Water

-From a scenic boat trip to a harbourside party, Jess and Keil’s wedding embraced all things coastal – and Glastonbury!
-“I can’t say it was love at first sight,” laughs Jess, of meeting Keil at Glastonbury Festival in 2015.
+Jess and Keil’s coastal wedding at Castaways “I can’t say it was love at first sight,” laughs Jess, of meeting Keil at Glastonbury Festival in 2015.
 “But after sitting next to him and his friends for a whole night in the queue waiting for the gates to open, we all decided to camp together and spent the rest of the festival together.”

 Two years later, the couple got engaged and decided to tie the knot at Castaways in Mylor Harbour.
 “The venue was perfect for us, as we wanted somewhere that would feel lively and full of laughter,” says Jess.